-I love to choose the richest desserts I can find like this Chocolate Decadence with Raspberry Sauce.
+I love to choose the richest desserts I can find like this French Silk Chocolate Cake.
 This incredible homemade chocolate cake recipe from Princeville Hotel sure fits the bill.
 Where or what is Princeville Hotel??
 You’ve got me.
 Maybe I will find out by the time I finish writing this post!
 Garnished with raspberries and freshly whipped cream, this decadent dessert disappeared quickly.

 This flourless chocolate cake recipe has just five ingredients, so be sure to use high-quality chocolate and butter.
 I didn’t look at the prices as I tossed three chunks of Callebaut semi-sweet chocolate into my grocery cart.
 Also, make sure to beat the heck out of the sugar and eggs; I let them go at high speed in my Kitchen Aid mixer for 5 full minutes.
 This will ensure a smooth and silky texture in the final product.

 If you haven’t made a cheesecake in a ban marie, it’s worth the trouble here as with most cheesecake recipes.
 Wrapping the bottom of the pan in heavy-duty foil and setting it in a roaster full of water to bake allows for an even baking temperature, and therefore a nice consistency throughout.